odino/odino.github.com/source/_posts/2012-01-22-hypermedia-services-beyond-rest-architectures.markdown

 title: "Media types and hypermedia services: beyond REST architectures"
 date: 2012-01-24 03:22
 comments: true
-categories: [REST, HATEOAS, hypermedia, webservice]
+categories: [rest, hateoas, hypermedia, webservice]
 ---

 RESTafarians should support the abandon of the